winwu/try-openai/README.md

 # Try openai

-the repo is my practice playground for learning openai api
+The repo is my practice playground for learning openai api.

 ## environment